Stories from the Field, 3 Sep 2024

 Speaker: Roce Madinger

 Roce began by explaining the term “ethnoarts” in the context of missions – a way of empowering local language communities to create art forms which help them connect with scripture in a culturally relevant way.
-This could through expressions such as music, dance, visual arts and more.
+This could be through expressions such as music, dance, visual arts and more.

 She commented that many people from minority groups have low self-esteem because these groups are often looked down on.
-When they discover that they can communicate with God through their own culture and arts, and they realise that their language, musical instruments, baskets, bracelets, song and dances matter to God, His love becomes more real to them and they experience joy and hope.
+When they discover that they can communicate with God through their own culture and arts, and they realise that their language, musical instruments, baskets, bracelets, songs and dances matter to God, His love becomes more real to them and they experience joy and hope.

 Referring to the vision of John in Revelation 7:9, a believer from the Matigsalug tribe in the Philippines said: “The tribes in heaven who are praising God will not be complete if we, the Matigsalug, are not there.”